-Develop a whole-of-government valuation methodology and associated Asset Hierarchy, which is satisfactory to the Auditor-General, that could also be used across all the Pacific Island nations for financial reporting, insurance, asset management and disaster risk management purposes
+Develop a whole-of-government valuation methodology and associated Asset Hierarchy, which was satisfactory to the Auditor-General and could also be used across all the Pacific Island nations for financial reporting, insurance, asset management and disaster risk management purposes

 Develop a strategy to implement the NAMF across the whole-of-government